| |

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-There are a million and one tutorials out there for DIY concrete countertops, some are poured and others are with a skim coat.
-Since we already had formica countertops in place, we went with the skim coat route.
-They’re so much cheaper and simpler than the poured kind but are still durable.
+There are a million and one DIY project tutorials out there for concrete countertops, some are poured and others are with a skim coat.

-I researched all over the place to find as many of the best tips for this method as I could.
+I looked all over the place to find as many of the best tips for this method as I could.
 (And if only I’d communicated all of them to my partner in crime, we probably wouldn’t have ended up in a pickle.)

-Our existing formica countertops had a very glossy finish to them, so I roughed them up as best as I could with the my Mouse sander using the 50 grit pads.
-It felt like I was barely making a dent at all in these things, but it gave them just a little “tooth”.
+For the first step, rough up the laminate flat surface.
+Our existing formica countertops had a very glossy finish to them, so I roughed them up as best as I could with the my sander using the 50 grit pads.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-For mixing the concrete, we just followed the directions on the back of the Feather Finish box and measured using two of the buckets with a 1:1 ratio of concrete powder to water.
 We only mixed a small batch at a time because this stuff dries fast.
 REALLY fast.
 I mixed about a quart at a time and that was the perfect amount for me to have about a 10-15 minute window to work with it before it set.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-But before I get any further, here’s where we messed up.
-We started this whole huge project on Mother’s Day weekend, which also fell on my birthday.
 And my super sweet best-hubby-ever said, “I’ve got this.
 You go have a fun mani/pedi.
 I’ll take care of the kiddo and put on the first coat of these countertops.”
 Like straight out of a Ryan Gosling meme, I tell ya.

 So then I went skipping out the door before he could wise up and change his mind because HALLELUJAH!
 TREAT YO SELF!